sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 installation
 kubeadm:
   - runs a pod in the kube-system ns:
-  - Infact runs a Daemonset, A single pod is always deployed on each node in the cluster
+  - Infact runs a Daemonset, A single pod is always deployed on each node in the cluster:
 service:
-  - download the binaries
+  - download the binaries:

 kubectl get daemonset -n kube-system